milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

     # Succeeded in moving 1 replica(s) of c from __default_resource_group to rg.
     ```

-7. Drop a resource group
+7. Drop a resource group.

     You can drop a resource group at any time only if there are no query nodes in the resource group.
 In this guide, resource group `rg` now has one query node.
 You need to move it to another resource group before you drop this resource group.